Today’s wide variety of mesh, frames, and retractable devices guarantees that you can find a screen solution to match your specific need.

 It is often desirable to be able to retract the screen.
 Keeping the screen rolled up and protected when not in use extends the life of the mesh.
 It also allows for easier passage through the door or entrance to the patio.
 Especially for tighter sun blocking mesh, retracting the screen after dark helps maintain an attractive open feel and view.
 There are a variety of ways to secure retractable screens against the breeze such as clips, cables, tracks or zippered rails.
 These systems can be manual or motorized.

 As Solaris, we don’t want to just sell you a product.
 We want to help you find the sun, bug, wind or security solution you are looking for.
-Call us, stop by our showroom in Edmonton or Calgary, or invite us to your home.
+Call us, stop by our showroom in Edmonton or invite us to your home.
 We’ll talk about what you want to accomplish and recommend what will work best for you.